Splitting Long Runs: Is It OK To Split Up My Long Runs?

 Almost all marathon runners have the same anxiety when they look at their marathon training plan: the long run.

-The notion of running several hours or upwards of 20 miles can be extremely daunting.
-For this reason, splitting up long runs for marathon training can be an appealing alternative.
+The notion of running several hours or upwards of a 20 mile run can be extremely daunting.
+For this reason, splitting up long runs for marathon training in two can be an appealing alternative.

 But, is it OK to split up long runs for marathon training?
 Will splitting long runs into two shorter marathon training runs offer you the same benefits as a marathon long run?

-In this guide, we will discuss what it means to split up long runs for marathon training, the pros and cons of splitting long runs, and tips for how to split marathon long runs to minimize the consequences and maximize the benefits of dividing long runs into separate runs.
+In this guide, we will discuss the pros and cons of splitting long runs and provide tips for splitting marathon long runs to minimize the consequences and maximize the benefits of dividing longer run mileage into separate runs.

-Splitting up marathon training long runs means that instead of following your marathon training schedule and running the full long run distance in one continuous workout without stopping, you do two shorter runs that total the same long run distance.
+Splitting up marathon training long runs means that instead of following your marathon training schedule and running the full long run distance in one single run without stopping, you do two shorter runs that total the same long run mileage.

-For example, imagine that your marathon training plan calls for 18 miles on Sunday, and you have to take your kids to soccer practice early in the morning, and there’s no way that you can get in those 18 miles.
+For example, imagine that your marathon training plan calls for 18 miles on Sunday, and you have to take your kids to soccer practice early in the morning, so you can’t get in those 18 miles all in one shot.

 Instead, you might split up an 18-mile long run by running 10 miles in the morning before your family obligations and then 8 miles before dinner once you are home from soccer practice and the various activities of the day.